g-malara/SteamBSA/Jupiter Notebooks/readme.md

-This folder contains the jupiter notebooks for preprocessing and building the two models: MNB and CNN./n CNN ipynb file also contains graphs for model training and model loss through epochs.
+This folder contains the jupiter notebooks for preprocessing and building the two models: MNB and CNN. /n CNN ipynb file also contains graphs for model training and model loss through epochs.